 A Guide to Environmentally Friendly Landscaping: Florida Yards and Neighborhoods Handbook

 Florida-Friendly Landscaping: SW Florida Water Management District

-By using Melaleuca mulch, you will not only help eliminate this pest of a tree, but you’ll NOT be using Cypress tree mulch, which are being harvested at an alarming rate for the sole purpose of mulch.
+The melaleuca tree (pictured above) is considered “a pest” and “hazardous” because of its tendency to blow over during windstorms.
+It has become illegal to plant one in Florida.
+BUT by using Melaleuca mulch, you will not only help eliminate this pest of a tree, but you will NOT be using Cypress tree mulch, which are being harvested at an alarming rate for the sole purpose of mulch.